 Shape magazine recently wrote “The Camden-Rockport area depicts itself as the town where the mountains meet the sea.
 And they do.
 Steep hills form a bulwark against the sea, creating a rugged, dramatic landscape.
 In fact, the trails at Camden Snow Bowl, the local ski and mountain-biking area, overlook Penobscot Bay, the deepest inlet along Maine’s serrated coast and reminiscent of a Scandinavian fiord.

 As the sun dips into the horizon, pack your favorite bottle of wine and cheese, and relax on a coastal sunset cruise.
 Your shutter will be clicking as you breeze by seals, dolphins, sea birds and an occasional whale.

-Don’t forget your Searsport Shores Windjammer discount pass, available at the office.
+You could spend an entire day here or just a few hours walking the Harbor walk and green trail while you eat an ice cream cone.
 If architecture is “your thing” then you will enjoy wandering the neighborhood of Federal and early-Victorian sea merchant’s mansions.
 Be sure to take along a copy of the “Walking Tour of Belfast” for an interesting and informative narrative.

 And then come home early for a kayak paddle from the campground into Searsport Harbor or Sears Island…because you need to visit with the seals before you say goodbye.